 Eurail Global Pass

-The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for first-class train travel over periods ranging from 15 days to three months.
-The pass is valid in the following 24 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland and Turkey.
+The Eurail Global Pass is the most comprehensive Eurail pass, available for first-class train travel over periods ranging from 15 days to three months.
+The pass is valid in the following 28 countries: Austria, Belgium, Bosnia Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

-You can purchase a "continuous" pass, which is good for unlimited travel over 15 days, 21 days, one month, two months or three months of travel, or a "flexipass," which entitles you to 10 or 15 travel days over a two-month period.
+You can purchase a "continuous" pass, which is good for unlimited travel over 15 days, 21 days, one month, two months or three months of travel.
+Or opt for a "flexipass," which entitles you to five or seven days of travel over a one-month period, or 10 or 15 travel days over a two-month period.
 With the flexipass option, you'll want to choose your travel days wisely; if you're taking a brief hop between two nearby cities, it may be more cost-effective to simply buy a point-to-point ticket for that day and save the travel days on your pass for longer, more expensive trips.

-While Eurail Global Passes are ideal for extensive multi-nation transportation, travelers who are visiting only three to five countries may be better off purchasing a Eurail Select Pass.
-With this flexible "designer" pass, you may choose to travel within three, four or five bordering European countries for a duration of five to 15 days within a two-month period.
+While Eurail Global Passes are ideal for extensive multi-nation train travel, tourists who are visiting only a small handful of countries may be better off purchasing a Eurail Select Pass.
+With this flexible "designer" pass, you may choose to travel within two, three or four bordering European countries for a duration of four to 10 days within a two-month period.

-Rail travel in France is not included with this pass, but you may choose from the following destinations: Austria, Benelux (includes Belgium, Luxembourg, the Netherlands), Bulgaria, Croatia/Slovenia, Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Ireland (includes Republic of Ireland and Northern Ireland), Italy, Montenegro/Serbia, Norway, Portugal, Romania, Slovak Republic, Spain, Sweden, Switzerland and Turkey.
+You may choose from the following destinations: Austria, Benelux (includes Belgium, Luxembourg and the Netherlands), Bulgaria, Croatia/Slovenia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Montenegro/Serbia, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland and Turkey.

 Passes for Youths and Children

-Many Europe rail passes offer discounted prices for travelers between the ages of 12 and 25 (on the first day of use).
-These essentially provide the same benefits as the regular adult passes, except that you travel in second class rather than first class.
-Passes for children age 4 - 11 cost half of the adult fare, and children under 4 travel free in the lap of an adult passenger.
+Many Eurail passes offer discounted prices for travelers between the ages of 12 and 27 (on the first day of use).
+These essentially provide the same benefits as the regular adult passes, except that you travel in second class rather than first class and save up to 35 percent off the normal price.
+Passes are free for children 11 and under.

 If you're visiting only one or two countries, or if your itinerary is limited to a specific region (such as the British Isles), you should consider a European Country Rail Pass.

-Rail passes can be purchased in the U.S. from travel agents or from sites such as RailEurope.com, Eurail.com and ACPRail.com.
+Rail passes can be purchased in non-E.U. countries through travel agents or from sites such as RailEurope.com, Eurail.com and ACPRail.com.
 In most cases, they cannot be purchased after you arrive in Europe.
 Be sure to compare all of your options carefully before you buy, and weigh the price of the passes against the cost of individual point-to-point tickets.

 For help purchasing your pass, see Buying a European Rail Pass.